troyschneringer/flashpoint/README.md

 Firefighters may use the Helicopter to perform the following actions:

-*Note: if the Helicopter is downwind it is grounded and cannot be operated until the Wind changes direction.*

 - **Fly - Fly the Helicopter to any landing area (Drive Action):** 2 AP, 1AP if flying with the Wind

   A Firefighter may Fly the Helicopter to *any* landing location on the board; it cannot be called by radio.
 The Helicopter has room for 2 Passengers (Firefighters or Victims) to Ride along for 0AP.